benorama/ngrx-demo-apps/README.md

 # Go into web Angular2 app directory
 cd ../web

-# Install dependencies (you can get a burger...)
+# Install dependencies
-npm install
+yarn
-# Or yarn
+# Or npm install

 # Create a symlink from the local node_modules folder to the global shared module symlink
-# npm link ngrx-demo-core
-# npm link does not work... so we use pack/install (temporarly)
+yarn link "ngrx-demo-core"
-npm install ../core/ngrx-demo-core-0.0.1.tgz
+# Or npm install ../core/ngrx-demo-core-0.0.1.tgz (if you used npm pack)

 # Run the web app locally
 ng serve